GLOBAL SERVICE EXCELLENCE DIRECTOR — HARRISON.AI

 Cost Reduction

-Support costs reduced while improving CSAT from 7.2 to 9.1
+Support operations costs reduced while improving CSAT from 7.2 to 9.1

 Revenue Growth